 Today, this medieval castle operates as a museum of works mostly from the early Christian period up to the Ottoman conquest.
 It is part of the UNESCO World Heritage site of the Medieval City of Rhodes.

-The most important of the Meteora monasteries is perhaps that of The Holy Monastery of Great Meteoron, built in the mid-fourteenth century and this is now a museum.
+The most important of the Meteora monasteries is perhaps that of The Holy Monastery of Great Meteoron, which was built in the mid-fourteenth century and is now a museum.
 Other monasteries of Meteora include Agias Triados, Agiou Nikolaou, Varlaam, Agias Varvaras Rousanou and Agiou Stefanou.
 When visiting Meteora, it is required that women wear skirts covering their knees and that both men and women cover up generally.

 Delphi is an archaeological site in mainland Greece comprised of the well-preserved ruins of one of the most important cities in Ancient Greece.
 Many of the sites at Delphi date back to the fifth century BC, although many have been reconstructed and some altered by the Romans.
 Possibly the best preserved site in Delphi is the fifth century Doric building of the Treasury of the Athenians, which is located along The Sacred Way, a central road of the religious area of the city.
 The Treasury of the Athenians held the trophies of sporting victories, although its exact purpose is still the subject of debate.

 Today, Delphi reveals much of its past through incredible ruins, demonstrating a balance between religion, politics and leisure activities, particularly sports.
 Amongst these are the Temple of Apollo, believed to date back to the fourth century BC and once a central ceremonial site.
 Yet perhaps Delphi’s most iconic site is the Tholos.
 Constructed in around 380 BC, this once circular building had six Doric columns, three of which stand today.